meh/screenruster/README.md

 Authorization
 =============
-There are various authorization modules.
+Authorization is handled by various modules, each module tries to authenticate, the first successful authentication unlocks the screen.

 Internal
 --------
-The internal module uses a password specified in the configuration file.
+The internal module uses a password specified in the configuration file, this was initially made for testing, and you should probably not use it.

 ```toml
 [auth.internal]